A Freezer May Change My Life

 Ivy & The Decorative Match Boxes:

-She was apparently eating at or licking the side of some decorative match boxes.
+She was apparently eating at or licking, the side of some decorative match boxes.

 Surely not.
 But now the match boxes are moved as well.
+Hidden in a drawer in my kitchen.
+Ivy hasn’t figured out how to open drawers.

 Enjoy your freezer!
 I had to laugh when I thought, I bet Brenda will find a way to decorate it!
 I freeze everything – right now, aside from the obvious meat, chicken, frozen pizzas, and ice cream, I’ve got leftover fruit to use in smoothies, soup, butter, leftover cookies and cakes, nuts, flax meal,frozen waffles, bagels, and smoked salmon.
 Here’s a tip my cousin gave me, and I swear by it.
 When freezing bread, wrap it in foil, and put in a ziploc.
 The bread tastes so much better when it’s defrosted!